ColinODwanny/ground_and_go/README.md

 * Workout navigation flow is complete, depending on rest or workout day. 😀
 * Logout button reverts you to the login page now
 * Journal entry page is inserted before and after activity
+* Data can be pulled from the Supabase Database and is properly mapping to our C# objects 😀